 One of the biggest reveals of Stranger Things’ latest season is that Hopper is actually still alive—and imprisoned in a high-security penitentiary in Kamchatka, Russia.
 The Kamchatka peninsula is located in the Russian Far East and borders the Bering Strait and northern Pacific Ocean.
 However, the prison that stood in for the show’s Russian jail scenes is in Vilnius, Lithuania.
 (You may recognize Vilnius from the popular HBO series Chernobyl.)

 Built in 1904 during the height of the Russian Empire, Lukiškės Prison was constructed during a time when incarceration as a form of punishment was not yet widely practiced—people were either released, sent to the gallows, or whisked away to a labor camp.
 The structure held prisoners for more than a century until 2019, when it was transformed into Lukiškės Prison 2.0, which now houses a music venue, residency space with enough room for 250 artists, and, ironically, a dance club.

 AP contributed to the reporting of this article.
-It was originally published in May 2020 and updated on July 11, 2022, by Mae Hamilton.
+It was originally published in May 2020 and updated on July 11, 2022, and on April 10, 2023 by Mae Hamilton.